 The Kona Makai condo is a spacious one-bedroom condo is a great spot for a honeymoon or romantic getaway and is also able to accommodate small families, with sleeping space for four people.
 Kids and adults alike will enjoy the pool, hot tub, barbeque area, and tennis courts.
 The great location on Aliʻi Drive means you’re close to lots of popular swim and surf spots, and not far from all the action of town.

 This part of the island is famous for so many reasons.
 Pretend you’re an athlete in the elite Ironman Triathlon as you go for your morning run.
 Feel like royalty of old as you enjoy the same special coastline as did King Kamehameha.
 Charter a deep-sea fishing boat, and get some practice in for the Hawaiian International Billfish Tournament!
-Or just experience good, old-fashioned vacation enjoyment as you stroll through shops, farmers’ markets, and oceanfront restaurants.
+Or just experience good, old-fashioned vacation enjoyment as you stroll through shops, farmers’ markets, and oceanfront restaurants near our Kona Makai rentals.
 Don’t forget that sunset cocktail in a seaside bar!

 Kona Coast Adventures

 While Kona is a convenient location for both fun and necessities (Costco, anyone?), it’s also a great central spot for heading to adventures up and down the coast.
 To the north, you’ll find beautiful South Kohala beaches, with some of the finest winter whale watching in the world.
 At the end of the highway, gaze in awe at the amazing view from Pololū lookout, and browse the art galleries of the tiny towns of Hāwī and Kapaʻau.
 Stop at Puʻukoholā Heiau, the huge rock temple commissioned by Kamehameha as he embarked on his conquest of the Hawaiian islands.